 Most local extension offices can provide gardeners with a list of invasive species for their zone.
 This is important information to prevent the spread of plants that are not native and can overcome native flora and disrupt ecosystems.
-Zone 5 invasive plants include those that also thrive in higher zones, as many of these plants are hardy into warmer regions as well.
+Zone 5 invasive plants include those that also thrive in higher zones, as many of these plants are hardy in warmer regions as well.
 The northern and central parts of the United States comprise the cooler zones.
 Managing invasive plants in these areas is crucial to preventing their spread to outside states.

 What are Invasive Species in Zone 5?

-Invasive species are either introduced to a region intentionally as ornamentals, fodder or even erosion control.
+Invasive species are either introduced to a region intentionally as ornamentals, fodder, or even for erosion control.
 Another method of introduction is unintentional.
-The unwanted seeds, rhizomes and even rooting plant parts may be introduced on vehicle and machine parts, in transported crops or through animals and human activity.
+The unwanted seeds, rhizomes, and even rooting plant parts may be introduced on vehicle and machine parts, in transported crops, or through animals and human activity.
 Invasive species in zone 5 can come from any of these transit methods.

 This can make controlling unwanted plants very difficult and also means managing invasive plants is a community effort of watchfulness and committed planting of non-invasive only.
-Even the best intentions can create invasive plants, such as when California introduced ice plant as an erosion control on dunes and kudzu vine was intentionally planted at a rate of 1 million acres for the same reason.
+Even the best intentions can create invasive plants, such as when California introduced ice plant as erosion control on dunes and kudzu vine was intentionally planted at a rate of 1 million acres for the same reason.

 Invasive Zone 5 Plants

-Cold hardy invasive species in zone 5 must be able survive in almost -30 degree Fahrenheit (-34 C.) weather.
-Most perennial weeds can either stay viable as seed or have deep penetrating taproots that allow them to resprout in spring.
+Cold-hardy invasive species in zone 5 must be able to survive in almost -30 degrees F. (-34 C.) weather.
+Most perennial weeds can either stay viable as seed or have deep penetrating taproots that allow them to re-sprout in spring.